bovem/bovem.github.io/content/posts/dsa/time-complexity/index.md

 // Addition of 2000 and 2132 is: 4132
 ```

-The above example is implemented in <a href="/posts/go/go-programming-language/" target="_blank">Go Programming Language</a>.
+The above example is implemented in the <a href="/posts/go/go-programming-language/" target="_blank">Go Programming Language</a>.

 ## Linear Time Complexity $O(n)$
 <p align="center"><img src="Linear.drawio.png" alt="Scaling an Algorithm with Linear Time Complexity"></p>